5 Plus-Size Outfits I'm Wearing & Loving This Month

 Feeling Groovy

 This outfit will have you feeling groovy and "Love Shack" ready!
-This set is made-to-order from K.S.
+This set is made-to-order from the brand K.S.
 Garner.
-Kelsey Garner runs a slow fashion miracle that is ultra size-inclusive, and they also take custom measurements as well.
-The beret, socks, clogs, and heart-shaped sunglasses are the type of fun accessories to take any outfit to the next level.
+Kelsey Garner runs a slow fashion miracle that is very plus-size friendly, and they also take custom measurements as well – everyone is included.

+The beret, socks, clogs, and heart-shaped sunglasses are the type of fun accessories to take this already perfect Teal Luna set to the next level.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 All product details reflect the price and availability at the time of publication.
 If you buy something we link to on our site, Refinery29 may earn commission